callum-oakley/blog/posts/48-keys-are-plenty.md

 And depressing `mov` takes us to a layer with movement keys (arrow cluster, home, end, page up/down, window management hotkeys).

 I'm a full time software developer, so I type a lot of symbols, and whenever I have to use a conventional keyboard I'm frustrated by how much longer it takes to reach them.
-With thumb modifiers typing symbols and number is *easier* than typing upper case letters with shift.
+With thumb modifiers typing symbols and number is *easier than typing upper case letters with shift*.
 It would be a bold claim indeed to assert the same about the situation on a full sized keyboard.

 The final trump card of the Planck is its programability.
 If you're sold on the physical layout, then the wonderful [QMK firmware][] can be endlessly customised.
 Here's [my keymap][] for reference, but QMK supports a whole host of advanced features that I've never touched.

-This is a distillation of explanations that I usually end up giving to colleagues and friends after they inevitably ask, "What is that thing on your desk?", and when I read the knee jerk reaction online that keyboards like the Planck are cute and interesting, but that you couldn't possibly get any real work done with them.
+This is a distillation of explanations that I give to colleagues and friends after they inevitably ask, "What is that thing on your desk?", or a response to the common knee jerk reaction online that keyboards like the Planck are cute and interesting, but that you couldn't possibly get any real work done with them.
 I don't think this board is for everyone, but I hope if nothing else I've convinced you that time spent thinking about your keyboard can be just as valuable as time spent tinkering with your vim config.

 [Planck]: https://olkb.com/planck
 [Colemak]: https://colemak.com/